 Get Your Partnership Started the Right Way.

 Let the attorneys at Virtus Law put their years of business experience to work for you.
-For assistance with your business concerns, call Virtus Law at 612.888.1000 or send us an email at email@example.com.
-Our main office is in Minneapolis, Minnesota.
-Other offices: Edina, Mendota Heights, and Red Wing.
+For assistance with your business concerns, call Virtus Law at 612.888.1000 or send us an email at firstname.lastname@example.org.
+Our main office is in Minneapolis, with other offices located in Maplewood, Cambridge, Edina, Mendota Heights, and Red Wing.